- What is prophylactic mastectomy?

 You may be considering risk-reducing measures such as prophylactic mastectomy if:

-- You have a strong family history of breast cancer: Your mother, sister, or daughter had breast cancer, especially before age 50.
+- You have a strong family history of breast cancer: More than one relative — including your mother, sister, or daughter — has had breast cancer, especially before age 50.

-- You’ve tested positive for BRCA1, BRCA2, or PALB2 gene mutations, which increase the risk of breast cancer.
+- You’ve tested positive for a BRCA1, BRCA2, PALB2, CDH1, PTEN, or TP53 gene mutation, which increase the risk of breast cancer.

 - You have a personal history of breast cancer, making you more likely to develop a new cancer in the opposite breast than someone who has never had breast cancer.